 - to refuse an employee’s application to take the leave during the notice period and provide payment for the leave in the final wage payment instead.

-An employee who is leaving employment has to receive the full annual leave entitlement for the period they have worked.
-For example, a full-time employee who works 37.5 hours per week 7.5 hours per day, Monday to Friday, resigns half way through the leave year.
+To avoid treating employees unfairly, this should be managed in a consistent manner based on objective business requirements.
+An employee who is leaving employment must receive their full annual leave entitlement for the period they have worked.
+For example, a full-time employee who works 37.5 hours per week 7.5 hours per day, Monday to Friday, resigns halfway through the leave year.